History of the Jews in Iraq

-The history of the Jews in Iraq is documented from the time of Babylonian captivity (c.
+The history of the Jews in Iraq is documented from the time of the Assyrian captivity in the 8th century BCE and Babylonian captivity (c.
 586 BCE).
 Iraqi Jews (al-Yahūd al-ʿIrāqiyyūn), also known as Bavlim (יְהוּדִים בָּבְלִים, Yəhūḏīm Bāḇəlīm, lit.
 'Babylonian Jews'), constitute one of the world's oldest and most historically significant Jewish communities.

 The Jewish community in Mesopotamia, known in Jewish sources as "Babylonia", traces its origins to the early sixth century BCE, when a large number of Judeans from the defeated Kingdom of Judah were exiled to Babylon in several waves by the Neo-Babylonian Empire.
-A few decades later, some had returned to Judah, following the edict of Cyrus.
-During this time, the Temple in Jerusalem was rebuilt, significant changes in Jewish religious tradition were made, and the Judeans were led by individuals who had returned from Babylonia, such as Zerubbabel, Ezra and Nehemiah.
-Though not much is known about the community in Babylonia during the Second Temple and Mishnaic periods, scholars believe the community was still thriving at that time.

 The Jewish community of Babylonia rose to prominence as the center of Jewish scholarship following the decline of the Jewish population in the Land of Israel in the 3rd century CE.
 Estimates often place the Babylonian Jewish population of the third to seventh centuries at around one million, making it the largest Jewish diaspora community of that period.
 The area became home to many important Talmudic yeshivas such as the Nehardea, Pumbedita and Sura Academies, and the Babylonian Talmud was compiled there.
 The Mongol invasion and Islamic discrimination under the caliphates in the Middle Ages eventually led to the decline of the region's Jewish community.
 Under the Ottoman Empire, the Jews of Ottoman Iraq fared better.
 The community established modern schools in the second half of the 19th century.
 Driven by persecution, which saw many of the leading Jewish families of Baghdad flee for India, and expanding trade with British colonies, the Jews of Iraq established a trading diaspora in Asia known as the Baghdadi Jews.